wASHINGTON ASSOCIATION OF PROFESSIONAL ANTHROPOLOGISTS |

 Anna Willow, Ohio State

 Documentation based on short, conversational online interviews with U.S.-based anthropologists, including faculty, graduate students, lecturers, and those who work outside of academia.
+[This is a long-term effort; links to any relevant resources will be included in due course]

 Related Resources and Publications